CambridgeProgrammerStudyGroup/concurrency/01-Threads-and-Locks/john/ex1-DiningPhilosophers/ReadMe.md

 I'd:
   - Increase amount of time in lock relative to out of lock
   - Decrease overall cycle time if possible
-  - If number of locks matches number of threads then have as few threads as possible.
+  - If the number of locks matches the number of threads then have as few threads as possible.